coralproject/ask-docs/docs_dir/products/askuserguide.md

 - **Long Answer**: Use this question type for more open-ended questions that may result in reponses of a few sentences or paragraphs.
 You can also enable minimum and maximum character limits for this question type.
 - **Numbers**: Use this when you are asking for an answer that is a numerical value.
 (If you are looking for readers to submit their phone numbers for follow up, we have a separate question type for that!)
 You have the option to set a value minimum or maximum.
 - **Multiple Choice**: Give your readers a few answers to choose from.
 You can also enable an "other" option to let them provide an answer in a text field.
 - **Email**: Looking to follow up with some of your readers?
 Ask for their email address with this field.
-This field is designated as ["Reader Info"]() by default.
+This field is designated as "Personal Reader Information" by default.
 - **Date**: You can use this field to verify an age minimum.
 Readers will be able to choose the date with a calendar picker or by entering the date manually.
 - **Phone Number**: Make it easy to follow up by phone.
-This field is designated as ["Reader Info"]() by default.
+This field is designated as "Personal Reader Information" by default.

 #### Creating Your Question